 Internal or external corrosion of tubings

 Internal or external tubing corrosion with the presence of water is a common problem during the life of the well.
+(The same goes for casing corrosion).
 Most oil and gas production involves co-produced water, making corroded tubings a pervasive issue across the oil and gas industry.

-The inevitable exposure with production fluids can compromise the integrity of a tubing string.
-Either through mechanical fatigue, heat dilatation or corrosion, a leak can appear.
-For tubing sizes 4-1/2 to 13-3/8in, Saltel Xpandable Steel Patch can be run to repair corroded tubings (once installed the Patch given internal and external differential pressure rating vary depending on whether it is supported or not).
-Running a tubing Patch eliminates the need to pull out the completion string, and minimizes the non-productive time involved with a full workover operation.
+Exposure to production fluids can compromise the tubing string’s integrity due to mechanical fatigue, heat dilatation, or corrosion, resulting in a possible leak.
+Exposure to production fluids can inevitably compromise the integrity of a tubing string.
+Leading to leaks caused by mechanical fatigue, heat dilatation, or corrosion.
+For tubing sizes ranging from 4-1/2 to 13-3/8in, one can run a Saltel Xpandable Steel Patch to repair corroded tubings.
+The Patch’s internal and external differential pressure rating varies depending on whether it is supported or not.
+By running a tubing Patch, one can eliminate the need to pull out the completion string, minimizing the non-productive time associated with a full workover operation.

 Saltel Xpandable Patch is an excellent inner lining alternative for repairing corroded or eroded tubings, should they be even twisted, burst or bent.

 The Patch seals the corroded zone, ensuring maximum nominal and drift ID after setting.
 Saltel Patch provides effective sealing, even in out of gauge or worn tubings.
 Here the Patch sealing efficiency logically depends on the level of corrosion, and the elastomer skin thickness.